What is Topaz?

 Top Topaz Facts:

-- Yellow Topaz is one of the November birthstone, while Blue Topaz is a December birthstone.
+- Yellow Topaz is one of the November birthstones, while Blue Topaz is a December birthstone.

 - It ranks 8 out of 10 on Mohs scale of mineral hardness.